Daniels leads Arizona State to 42-23 win over No. 20 UCLA

 THE TAKEWAY

-Arizona State: The Sun Devils were one of the top rushing teams in the Pac-12 but are likely to get back into the AP Top 25 due to the prowess of their passing game.
+Arizona State: With the win and likely return to the rankings, Edwards is trying to avoid his team now being considered an early favorite to reach the conference title game on Dec.
+3 in Las Vegas.

+“Well, it’s a week to week situation in the Pac-12.
+We all know that, that’s how it works in our conference,” Edwards said.
+“You never know what’s going on.
+You just see it.
+You think, ‘Oh,’ and then somebody loses, I just think, every week, and that’s how we approach it.”

-UCLA: The Bruins need to rectify their suspect pass defense if they want to post the program’s first winning season since 2015.
+UCLA: The Bruins need to fix their suspect pass defense if they want to post the program’s first winning season since 2015.
 They have allowed nine pass plays of 40 yards or more, which is the most by a Power Five program and second-most nationally.

 UP NEXT